jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 The Value Stream Map is just the representation of a `Pipeline`.
 Splitting this `Pipeline` into small pieces makes it very powerful: quick feedback, speedup and parallelization.

 ![slide screenshot]({{ site.baseurl }}public/images/example_vsm.png)

-## First installation

-Now let's see how we can use GoCD with Android.

-First, I installed a [Go Server](https://docs.go.cd/current/installation/installing_go_server.html) and a [Go Agent](https://docs.go.cd/current/installation/installing_go_agent.html).
-It is pretty straight forward.
-Every following configuration has to be made on the Go Server since the agent only executes what the server gives it.

-To be able to play with Android build system, I had to install an Android SDK on the computer where run the agent.
-In my case, I was running everything (server and agent) on my personal computer.
-Since Android uses Gradle, I also had to install a [Gradle plugin](https://github.com/jmnarloch/gocd-gradle-plugin).
-All plugins supported and maintained are available on GoCD [website](https://www.go.cd/community/plugins.html).

-Finally, you also need to declare your `ANDROID_HOME` as environment variable that points to your Android SDK installation.
-I won't cover it in this article, however GoCD provides a way to configure environments and its variables easily.
-You can find more information about this in their [documentation](https://docs.go.cd/current/navigation/environments_page.html).

-Now, we can start building our pipeline.

 ## An Android pipeline